George Frederick Bristow: Early life

+Career

-Bristow was born into a musical family in Brooklyn, New York.
-His father, William, a well-respected conductor, pianist, and clarinetist, gave his son lessons in piano, harmony, counterpoint, orchestration and violin.
-George joined the first violin section of the New York Philharmonic Society Orchestra in 1843 at the age of seventeen, and remained there until 1879.
+George F. Bristow joined the first violin section of the New York Philharmonic Society Orchestra in 1843 at the age of seventeen, and remained there until 1879.
 The New York Philharmonic's records indicate that he was concertmaster between 1850 and 1853.
 In the 1850s, Bristow became conductor of two choral organizations, the New York Harmonic Society and the Mendelssohn Union (and later several church choirs).
 In 1854, he began his long career as a music educator in the public schools of New York.

-Throughout his life, Bristow was a champion of American music and a nationalist in his choice of texts.
-The amount and quality of his choral music, although mostly ignored by Grove's, makes Bristow a historically important choral composer.